Managing Money Problems in Alzheimer's Disease

 To prevent serious problems, you may have to take charge of the person’s financial affairs through legal arrangements.
 It’s important to handle the transfer of financial authority with respect and understanding.

 You can get consent to manage the person’s finances via a durable power of attorney for finances, preferably while the person can still understand and approve the arrangement.
 You can also ensure that the person finalizes trusts and estate arrangements.
-For more information, see Legal and Financial Planning for People with Alzheimer's Disease.
+For more information, see Legal and Financial Planning for People with Dementia.

 Guard Against Financial Abuse and Fraud

 People with Alzheimer’s may be victims of financial abuse or scams by dishonest people.
 Sometimes, the person behind the scam is a “friend” or family member.
 Telephone, email, or in-person scams can take many forms, such as: